hasan-rakibul/hasan-rakibul.github.io/content/blogs/Pawsey-Setonix-for-deep-learning.md

 # open <path/to/venv>/pyvenv.cfg and make "include-system-site-packages = true" to use the system packages, e.g., the loaded Pytorch
 # Install new packages as usual.
 It will skip the packages exists from the loaded Pytorch container.
 ```

+Even with this approach, I failed to work with Jupyter notebook with virtual environment.

+### Mamba/Conda
+- I have tried Miniforge3.
+It worked well initially, but there's no ROCm-compatible Pytorch available through conda/mamba.
+Installing through pip within conda environment could be a solution.
+Another problem was that the installation consumed the limited inode quota of `/software/` directory, and there's `disk quota exceeded` error frequently.

 # File system
 - As mentioned in [this Pawsey's documentation](https://pawsey.atlassian.net/wiki/spaces/US/pages/51929028/Setonix+General+Information),